 Homework and Quizzes (30 points each): You will complete several homework assignments based on your reading and listening.
 Download the assignment from bCourses, print, and fill out by hand.
 Do not simply quote secondary sources; your responses should reflect your own voice and thoughts.
-Completed homework is due at the start of lecture.
+Completed homework is due at the start of lecture or it is considered late.
 Late work will be reduced by 10 points each day it is late.
 Quizzes will be given in section.